 Are you looking for another recipe to use up all the produce from the garden or the vegetable drawer?
 (While it lasts?)
 Well, this easy fried rice recipe is great for weeknight cooking AND using up produce before it spoils!
-I’m no nutritionist, but this recipe also has to be healthier than takeout!
+I’m no nutritionist, but this recipe has to be healthier than takeout!

 *As an Amazon Associate I earn from qualifying purchases.
 Support your favorite food bloggers by rating or liking our recipes, or start your Amazon shopping from a link on a food blog.
 The blogger receives a small commission, at NO cost to you.

-I’ve posted photos of these pear infused balsamic glazed onions on Instagram a few times and people seem to love them!
+I’ve posted photos of these pear-infused balsamic glazed onions on Instagram a few times and people seem to love them!
 If you’ve read other recipes and posts of mine, you’ll know that Alessi Pear Infused White Balsamic Vinegar is my all-time favorite!
 It’s an ingredient I picked up from cooking in my MIL’s kitchen when they had the lake house up in Michigan.
 I miss that house so much.
 She always had a bottle or two in the pantry.
 It’s like regular balsamic but sweeter and a bit milder, with a kiss of pear flavor.
 If Alessi ever stops making this, I’ll have to infuse my own white balsamic!

 I’ve been told several times to try a grain bowl from Panera.
 I like Panera for lattes, breakfast soufflés, and pastries, but lunch?
 No thank you.
-But I was intrigued by the Mediterranean grain bowl.
+But I was intrigued by the Mediterranean grain bowls.
 I haven’t had one yet, but did some searching on Pinterest and saw a grain bowl with blueberries and quinoa that looked amazing.
-I went to my fridge and threw everything I had (well, not everything) in a bowl and voilà, a “grain bowl” was born!
+I went to my fridge and threw everything I had (well, not everything) in a bowl, and voilà, a “grain bowl” was born!